 Assisted living communities must be inspected and approved by the Iowa Health Facilities Division’s Department of Inspections and Appeals before they can admit people with dementia.
-The department says it focuses most on staffing, services plans, design, and safety.
+The department says its regulations focus most on staffing, service plans, design, and safety.
 Those service plans, which explain how people with dementia are cared for, must include planned and spontaneous activities based on a resident’s abilities and interests.

 There are about 150 memory care homes throughout Iowa.
 There are also approximately 34 board and care homes, which offer the same services as assisted living, in a smaller home-like setting.
 For free help finding memory care to meet your family’s needs and budget, click here.

 The average cost of memory care in 2022 in Iowa is $5,300 per month.
 The state’s most expensive place for memory care is Des Moines where memory care costs $5,816 per month.
 Memory care is least expensive to the northwest, in Sioux City where it costs on average $5,006 per month.

 Iowa’s memory care costs are a bit below the national average of $5,448, but that does not mean that you can not find more options or potential savings in a nearby state.
 Iowans interested in looking across the state border might find options in Minnesota, where the average monthly cost of memory care is $5,448.
 In South Dakota the monthly cost of memory care is $4,049 and in Nebraska $4,932 monthly.
 Southern Iowans should consider Missouri, which is the least expensive state for memory care costing $3,644 per month.

 Other cities and their average memory care costs:

 |Iowa Memory Care / Assisted Living Costs (updated Sept.
 2022)|